myportfolio-tech/fs-capstone/README.md

 ## Setting up the Project

-The project runsFlask on a [Pipenv](https://docs.pipenv.org/) virtual environment.
+The project runs a Flask server on a [Pipenv](https://docs.pipenv.org/) virtual environment.

-We use a postgresql database
+A postgresql database and SqlAlchemy handle the data.

+&nbsp;

-### Before you start
+### Before you start:
 1. Install [postgresql](https://www.postgresql.org/download/) if needed
 2. Install pipenv